Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 As you start to build more complex agents, you should probably track things like retry rates, user feedback, decision branches, context utilization, and more.

-Having a report like the one below makes it easier to spot issues fast.
-You can quickly see if something failed, and why it failed:
+With Vellum, you get a report like the one below outof the box.
+This makes it easier to spot issues fast, as you can quickly see if something failed, and why it failed:

 Execution ID Model Input Tokens Output Tokens Tool Used Tool Success TTFT (s) Total Latency (s) Retries Cost ($) Status